greenelab/2022-microberna/README.md

 + determining the best time to make gene:ortholog map for each genome.
 Should this just be done across all genomes in GTDB for a given species?
 Or should we wait and do this at the very end, when we know which genomes will actually be used as references?
 I'm inclined toward doing it at the beginning; once a species is observed in RNA-seq data, trigger the download of all GTDB genomes for that species and make a pangenome.
 Orrrr a pangenome may not be necessary.
 If we're using eggnog to annotate the orthologs, that should provide standardized names across genomes.
 + But single pangenome approach could better capture microbes that have mixes of genes (e.g. accessory elements) which have not previously be observed in conjunction in a single genome before.

-Challenges with *many genome* approach
+Challenges with *best genome* approach
 + harmonization of genes/orthologs after quantification
     + could be overcome with gene maps and tximport, especially given eggnog and its associated annotation databases.
 + Mixes of accessory genes within an RNA-seq library that have not been observed in conjunction in reference genomes before.